Et3SnF/camera_2_api_test/README.md

 This is a test for the Camera 2 API.
-Unfortunatley I did not know beforehand that this supported Android Lollipop and higher.
-Will be looking into Camera 1 API to integrate for higher usage compatibility.
+There is a lot of material to wrap around and so far it only has newer OS compatibilties.